Sudo-Ivan/arcgis-utils/README.md

 *   `-skip-existing`: If an output file for a layer already exists, skip processing that layer instead of erroring or overwriting.
 *   `-prefix <prefix>`: Add a specified prefix to all output filenames.
 *   `-timeout <seconds>`: Set the timeout in seconds for HTTP requests (default: 30).
+*   `-exclude-symbols`: Exclude symbol information (images, styling) from the output.
+Useful for reducing file size or when symbols aren't needed.

 ## Examples